December 26, 2024

 “We’ve got to attract private capital into the market as quickly as we can,” Morton said, noting that he sees “a positive return on investment for every retrofit.”

-Along with transmission needs, load growth will also pose significant resource adequacy challenges for the Northeast.
+Along with transmission needs, load growth also will pose significant resource adequacy challenges for the Northeast.

 “We’ve got to figure out how to balance load growth and electrification efforts with reliability,” said NERC CEO Jim Robb, adding that he is “a big advocate of natural gas generation, because it’s so flexible and it can help meet the afternoon ramp.”